SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 We use the OpenTelemetry collector for MySQL metric collection and for collecting MySQL logs.

 The diagram below illustrates the components of the MySQL collection for each database server.
-OpenTelemetry collector runs on the same host as MySQL, and uses the [Mysql receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/mysqlreceiver) to obtain MySQL metrics, and the [Sumo Logic OpenTelemetry Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/sumologicexporter) to send the metrics to Sumo Logic.
+OpenTelemetry collector runs on the same host as MySQL, and uses the [MySQL receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/mysqlreceiver) to obtain MySQL metrics, and the [Sumo Logic OpenTelemetry Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/sumologicexporter) to send the metrics to Sumo Logic.
 MySQL logs are sent to Sumo Logic through a [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/MySql-OpenTelemetry/MySql-Schematics.png')} alt="Schematics" />